-- 93. An applicant, or a person acting on behalf of the applicant, has a duty to report changes in circumstances either before an application has been decided by the Council or after council tax reduction has been awarded.
+- 100. An applicant, or a person acting on behalf of the applicant, has a duty to report changes in circumstances either before an application has been decided by the Council or after council tax reduction has been awarded.
 The changes to be reported are those which the applicant might reasonably be expected to know would affect entitlement, and the changes must be notified in writing, by telephone or online within a period of 21 calendar days from the day when the change occurs, or as soon as reasonably practicable afterwards.
-Some types of change of circumstance do not need to be reported: - changes in the amount of council tax payable to the Council; - changes in the ages of the applicant and their family or any non-dependants except where someone ceases to be a child or young person; - changes which affect the amount of Income Support, income-based Jobseeker's Allowance, income-related Employment Support Allowance or Universal Credit but not the amount of council tax reduction, except where one of the benefits listed above ceases.
+Some types of change of circumstance do not need to be reported: - changes in the amount of council tax payable to the Council;

-$^{\rm 14}$ As defined in Section 115(9) of the Immigration and Asylum Act 1999.
+&lt;sup>19 As defined in Section 115(9) of the Immigration and Asylum Act 1999.

-- 94. An applicant who receives State Pension Credit and who has been awarded council tax reduction does not need to report changes in circumstances except: - any changes relating to a non-dependant's income or residency; - any absence from the home exceeding or likely to exceed 13 weeks. - 95.
-Where State Pension Credit comprises only of Savings Credit, the applicant does not need to report changes in circumstances except the changes listed in paragraph 91 above and in addition: - changes affecting a child living with them which may result in the amount of council tax reduction (but they do not need to report changes in the age of the child); - a change in an applicant's capital which takes, or may take, the total to more than £16,000; - certain changes in the income or capital of a non-dependant or partner.
+- changes in the ages of the applicant and their family or any non-dependants except where someone ceases to be a child or young person; - changes which affect the amount of Income Support, income-based Jobseeker's Allowance, income-related Employment Support Allowance or Universal Credit but not the amount of council tax reduction, except where one of the benefits listed above ceases. - 101.
+An applicant who receives State Pension Credit and who has been awarded council tax reduction does not need to report changes in circumstances except: - any changes relating to a non-dependant's income or residency; - any absence from the home exceeding or likely to exceed 13 weeks. - 102.
+Where State Pension Credit comprises only of Savings Credit, the applicant does not need to report changes in circumstances except the changes listed in paragraph 98 above and in addition: - changes affecting a child living with them which may result in the amount of council tax reduction (but they do not need to report changes in the age of the child); - a change in an applicant's capital which takes, or may take, the total to more than £16,000; - certain changes in the income or capital of a non-dependant or partner.